Guilleandmont/Learning-Git-and-GitHub/readme.txt

 // Looking up 'git cheatsheet' on duckduckgo turns up a useful list of commands!
+// These are the notes I took while learning my way around Git.
+This is my first Git repository.

 Git notes
 * $ touch <file_name> : creates a file with the specified name in the working folder